-The season of Lent begins on Wednesday March 6 this year.
+The season of Lent on the Christian calendar begins soon.
 The old reckoning considered many foods such as meat, fats, eggs, and dairy as indulgent, and observant Christians would give them up during the Lenten season.
 So that no food was wasted, families would try to empty their pantries on the days leading to Ash Wednesday (the first day of Lent) and even have a feast the day before, known as Shrove Tuesday.
 Shrove Tuesday gets its name from the ancient ritual of shriving – confessing one’s sins to a priest in order to obtain sacramental forgiveness – which many Christians still undergo regularly, but especially right before the beginning of Lent.

 Eating up all the foods that wouldn’t last the forty days of Lent without going off was eventually identified as a reward after the trial of being shriven; King cake, pancakes, Pączki (see photo), and other confections became associated with Shrove Tuesday as they were dishes that could use up all the eggs, fats and milk in the house with just the addition of simple ingredients, such as flour.
 This is how Carnival developed as a festive time, a period sometime after Epiphany (click here to see my post) and before Lent; the need to eat up and store energy for the fasting season of Lent on the last day of Carnival possibly gave rise to the French name Mardi Gras, literally meaning ‘Fat Tuesday’.